 Switzerland has implemented a provision that is similar to Article 13 of the Privacy and Electronic Communications Directive.
 The provision is part of the Swiss Unfair Competition Act and has been in effect since 1 April 2007.

-Also, since 1 April 2012, the Swiss Unfair Competition Act has introduced a kind of an official Swiss “Robinson List” requiring businesses to comply with generic opt-out marks in the telephone directory for the purposes of commercial communications and the disclosure of data for the purposes of direct marketing.
+The Swiss Unfair Competition Act also introduced a kind of an official Swiss “Robinson List” requiring businesses to comply with generic opt-out marks in the telephone directory for the purposes of commercial communications and the disclosure of data for the purposes of direct marketing.
 The term "telephone directory" refers only to the official directories of subscribers maintained by the registered telecom service providers in Switzerland pursuant to the Telecommunications Act.
 The opt-out marks currently apply to individual phone and fax numbers, not the postal address or entire record.
 Whether the marks also have to be checked in connection with e-mail addresses is controversial because e-mail addresses do not officially form part of the directories referred to in the provision.
 In any event, the provision does not prevent direct marketing to current or recent customers and to people who have requested or consented to receiving the marketing materials.

-Finally, the Telecommunications Act contains a provision on cookies roughly in line with Article 5(3) of the (original) Privacy and Electronic Communications Directive.
+Finally, the Telecommunications Act contains a provision on cookies roughly in line with the (original) Privacy and Electronic Communications Directive.
 The violation of the provision can result in civil claims and, upon the request of a person affected, in criminal charges.

-Even though the Privacy and Electronic Communications Directive is being revised in the EU, there are currently no plans in Switzerland to revise its own corresponding provisions.
+Even though there have been (or still are) plans to revise the Privacy and Electronic Communications Directive in the EU, there are currently no plans in Switzerland to revise its own corresponding provisions.